 Office of the Registrar

 As indicated on the Drew University Coronavirus website, the University will operate in Drew Virtual Time for both learning and business beginning Monday, March 16.
-To support business continuity efforts during this time, transcripts will be processed once a week on Thursdays.
+To support business continuity efforts during this time, transcripts will be processed once a week after Tuesday.
 Additionally, transcript requests from a person who attended Drew in 1980 or earlier will be processed once a month.
 Thank you for your understanding.

 The transcript is an official record of courses taken, grades received, academic honors, and degrees conferred to a student.